-In February 2021, the Company completed the February 2021 Offering in which it offered and sold 33,658,538 shares of its common stock in an underwritten public offering for a purchase price to the public of \$1.025 per share, inclusive of shares offered and sold pursuant to the underwriter's fully-exercised 30-day option to purchase additional shares.
-The February 2021 Offering resulted in aggregate net proceeds to the Company of \$31.1 million, after deducting underwriting commissions, discounts, expenses and other offering costs.
-In addition, at the closings of the February 2021 Offering, the Company issued to designees of the underwriter of the transaction warrants to purchase up to an aggregate of 1,682,927 shares of common stock.
+In February 2021, the Company completed the February 2021 Offering in which it offered and sold 33,658,538 shares of its common stock in an underwritten, public offering for a purchase price to the public of \$1.025 per share, inclusive of shares offered and sold pursuant to the exercise-in-full by the underwriter of its 30-day option to purchase additional shares.
+The February 2021 Offering resulted in aggregate net proceeds to the Company of \$31.1 million, after deducting underwriting commissions, discounts, and expenses but prior to deducting other offering costs.
+In addition, at the closings of the February 2021 Offering, the Company issued to designees of the underwriter of the transaction warrants to purchase up to an aggregate of 1,682,927 shares of common stock to designees.
 The underwriter warrants have an exercise price of \$1.28125 per share and a term of five years from the date of issuance.